universalvishwa/ansible-molecule-testing/README.md

 # Ansible Molecule Testing
-Example for Ansible role testing with Molecule, Testinfra and Linters.
+Example for Ansible role testing with Molecule, Testinfra and Linters to do Unit, integration and functional testing.

 ## Overview
-- This repository contains details on how to test an Ansible role using over a number of aspects,
+- Ansible testing spectram: This repository contains details on how to test an Ansible role using over a number of aspects,
-    - sdfsd
+    - yamllint
-    - sdfsdf
+    - ansible-playbook --syntax-check
-    - sdfdsfwe
+    - ansible-lint
-    - sdfsdfsd
+    - molecule test
-    - sdfsdfsd
+    - ansible-playbook --check
-    - sdfsdsv
+    - Parallel infrastructure
 - Most of the Ansible role testing functionality is converged around the `Molecule` tool.
 - `Molecule` is designed to automate all parts of Ansible role testing.